harshit-saraswat/100-days-of-code/r1-log.md

 7 days completed, ie, my first week done for this challenge.
 I just finished my css-personal-cv project by adding the final extras page and hosted it on github pages.

 ### R1D8
+Started working on a new project-tindog (a startup landing page site).
+Here I am learning and implementing styling using Bootstrap.
+Today completed the title section and features section.
+Also studied about CSS-Flexboxing to improve my css styling horizons.